astromz/gce_ml/README.md

 2. Set up your model in python
     - Use the autoencoder-decoder model in `package_example/` as an example.
     - Your training package should be constructed in pretty much the same way as in Cloud ML instances.
 Follow the exact folder structure listed [here](https://cloud.google.com/ml-engine/docs/images/recommended-project-structure.png) and [here](https://cloud.google.com/ml-engine/docs/how-tos/packaging-trainer) when making your own cloud ML package.
 Change `setup.py` and `trainer.task.py` accordingly.
-    - **NOTE 1:** There is, however, one small difference between this package and Cloud ML -- your model input variables are supplied by an external `yaml` configuration file instead of using `bash` commands.
-This approach actually makes your training easier to manage, as once you set up your gce_ml submission script, the only things you need to change are the new instance name (actually not necessary if using timestamp as instance name) and the `yaml` configuration file (for different model parameters).
+    - **NOTE 1:** There is, however, one small difference between this package and Cloud ML -- your model input variables are supplied by an external `YAML` configuration file instead of using `bash` commands.
+This approach actually makes your training easier to manage, as once you set up your gce_ml submission script, the only things you need to change are the new instance name (actually not necessary if using timestamp as instance name) and the `YAML` configuration file (for different model parameters).
     - **NOTE 2:** You can rename your package to your liking, but make sure the folder `gce_scripts/` exists and resides at the same level as your `submis_model.sh` script (again, follow the directory structure of the package).

 2. Model training with **gce_ML**
-    - Now you have gone through all setup steps and are ready to actually submit a model for training.
+    - Now you have gone through all setup steps and are finally ready to submit a model for training.
 Follow the example in  `submit_model_gpu.sh` or `submit_model.sh` to configure your new instance.
-    - To actually submit your model to a new GCE instance, just run:
+    - To submit your model to a new GCE instance, just run:

           $ ./submit_model.sh

     - You can monitor the instance by going to the [GCE console](https://console.cloud.google.com/compute/instances?project=) and click the newly created instance.
-Alternatively, you can follow the instruction shown in shell prompt to stream your `syslog` to your terminal.
+Alternatively, you can follow the instruction shown in the shell prompt to stream your `syslog` to your terminal.

           $ gcloud compute instances tail-serial-port-output my-instance-with-gpu --port 1

     - Your instance **will automatically shut down** once completed and can be restarted later.
 If needed, you can keep it alive for a given number of seconds so you can log in and debug.
     - Finally, **remember to delete your instance** from either the [Cloud Console](https://console.cloud.google.com/compute/instances?project=) or command line.
-It will automatically shut down but will not delete itself from the cloud.
+It automatically shuts down but does not delete itself from the cloud.
 Each instance (and its associated job) is supposed to have a unique name, so you will not need it afterward (reuse will not save resource).

           $ gcloud compute instances delete my-instance